BlitzBudget/mobile/README.md

 ## Home

-Defines the top level navigation structure of the app and shows the contents of the songs tab on launch.
+Defines the top level navigation structure of the app and shows the contents of the transactions tab on launch.

 ### Android